attenterprise/attsc/readme.md

 1. On the next screen please select **System Administrator** role and then click on **Install** button
 1. When the platform finish processing your test application will be ready to use it

-### Axeda Configuration
+### AT&T M2M powered by Axeda Configuration

-1. Log into Axeda using your credentials
+1. Login using your credentials

 #### Model and assets
 At the beginning you should create a model of a device and a few test assets